HaiseKen05/capstone_yataki/README.md

 ```bash
 static String _currentBaseUrl = "http://<Change this to your local Server IP Address>/api/v1";
 ```
-> Change it every URL you to your server's local IP, if left localhost, the APK will not work it will only return to "Server Offline".
+> Change every URL you see to your server's local IP, if left localhost, the APK will not work it will only return to "Server Offline".

 ### **4. Run the App**
 ```bash